deepankarm/deepankarm.github.io/content/posts/jina-linkerd.md

 #### How do we solve it?

-We have a dedicated argument called `prefetch` which helps limit the number of outstanding requests.
-Here's an example which limits to a maximum of 5 requests at the Gateway, hence not overloading the "slow-executor`.
+We have an argument called `prefetch` for exactly the same purpose.
+Here's an example which limits to a maximum of 5 requests at a time at the Gateway, hence not overloading the "slow-executor`.
 [Read more about the prefetch arg in Jina docs](https://docs.jina.ai/fundamentals/gateway/#limit-outstanding-requests).

 ```yaml
 jtype: Flow